-- I have some issues with being disciplined in my studies and work and such, and this and my various interests have caused me to have lost quite a number of years in my academic pursuits, which means I'm currently about to go into the third year of my bachelor even though I'm already 24 at the time of writing.
+- I have some issues with being disciplined in my studies and work and such, and this and my various interests have caused me to have lost quite a number of years in my academic pursuits, which means I'm currently only in the first year of my masters even though I'm already 26 at the time of writing.

 - I have a bit of an obsession with cats.
 Love them to pieces.
 Awww!
 If I stay alone, I might end up as a crazy cat lady.
 Currently I have two cats, Yottem and Hana (from Japanese 鼻, not 花).

 - I tend to have negative physical reactions to certain overly stimulating situations, such as extended social interaction with various people, especially when combined with physical activity (the field weekends I go on with my fellow biology students, where long walks are taken, are a prime example of a challenging situation for me).
 I try to not let this stop me from doing things I otherwise want to do (I do continue to go on those field weekends, for example, because otherwise they're great).

 - You might have guessed this from the other items in this list, but I'm not a very outgoing, spontaneous, or party-going type.
 My idea of a good time is sitting at home with friends, playing Super Smash Bros., or going out birding, or watching videos on Khan Academy or TED.